wp120/Event_Booking_Backend_API/README.md

 # Event Booking Backend API

-A backend service for booking limited-capacity events, built to demonstrate real-world backend engineering concepts such as concurrency handling, atomic database updates, and correctness under race conditions.
+A backend service for booking limited-capacity events, built to demonstrate real-world backend engineering concepts including concurrency handling, atomic database updates, and correctness under race conditions and retries.

+---

+## Why this project?

-This project intentionally goes beyond basic CRUD operations and focuses on preventing double booking under concurrent requests.
+This project focuses on correctness under concurrency, retries, and partial failures.
+It demonstrates atomic operations, transactions, and idempotency patterns to ensure system invariants are maintained even when multiple requests execute simultaneously or when network retries occur.
+The goal is engineering robustness, not CRUD feature count.

 ---